acailic/acailic.github.io/_notes/oca-chapter-5.md

 	- private variables

 	Variables may only be hidden, regardless of the access modifier.

+    With hidden methods, the specific method used depends on where is it referenced.

 5. Polymorphic

 	- A reference to an object requires an explicit cast if referenced with a subclass.